berkaykaradeniz/ReactProject/react/README.md

 # Registry form

-This project can be use form and select forms
+This project can be save form and select forms

 # Run project
 ## PHP